andrasq/node-qmock/Readme.md

 ### spy.getAllResults( )

 Return the values returned by the first 10 calls to the spied function.
+Also available as `spy.returnValues`.

 ### spy.getAllErrors( )

 Return the errors thrown by the first 10 calls to the spied function.
 If no error was thrown by a call, the array contains a `null` entry for it.
+Also available as `spy.exceptions`.

 ### spy.getAllCallbackArguments( )